Quantum Tomography under Prior Information: Introduction

 We are interested in determining the minimal number of measurement outcomes or measurement settings which are required for identifying a state taken from such a reduced set.
 Clearly, if states in the considered set are parameterized by a certain number of independent real parameters, then we need at least this number of measurement outcomes or binary measurements in order to pinpoint the state.
 As an example take the manifold of pure states in a $d$-dimensional Hilbert space.
 Their description requires $2d-2$ real parameters, as opposed to $d^2-1$ real parameters needed to describe an arbitrary density matrix.
 So if we want to determine a pure state by a single measurement with $m$ outcomes, $m\sim 2d$ seems necessary and $m\sim d^2$ appears to be achievable.
 The question about the smallest possible $m$ in this particular example has been addressed in a number of publications \cite{Weigert92,AmWe99a,AmWe99b,Finkelstein04,FlSiCa05}, but the answer has remained somewhat elusive, so far.

 A related problem has been addressed based on \emph{compressed sensing} ideas, where it has been shown \cite{GrLiFlBeEi10} that for $d\times d$ density matrices of rank $r$, $m=O(dr\log(d)^2)$ binary measurements are sufficient in order to identify the state with high probability.
-In this light we emphasize that our focus lies on schemes which identify the system unambiguously and deterministically.
+In this light we emphasize that our focus lies on schemes which identify the unknown state unambiguously and deterministically.
 In this work we disregard questions regarding the robustness of the schemes, the complexity of the necessary post-processing of the measurement data or the ability to verify the assumed prior information.

 \emph{Outline}.
 Typically, when we want to know the minimal number of measurement outcomes related to some subset of states, we need to independently consider upper and lower bounds.
 In Section \ref{sec:upper} we concentrate on upper bounds, while in Section \ref{sec:lower} we provide some methods to obtain lower bounds.
 The upper bounds are of geometric or algebraic nature and often come with concrete constructions.
 The lower bounds are mainly topological in nature.
 They are based on the observation that any measurement which is informationally complete when supplemented by prior information is a mapping into the space of measurement outcomes which preserves topological invariants.
 In the case of pure states the upper and lower bounds essentially match which enables us for instance to show that for a minimal informational complete measurement $m\sim 4d$ up to an additive logarithmic correction.
+This exemplifies our general finding that, loosely speaking, on the one hand topological obstruction can force $m$ to be twice the dimension of a considered manifold, whereas on the other hand geometric reasoning allows us to show that such an overhead is essentially always sufficient.

 \emph{Notation}.
 In this paper $\hi$ is a fixed \emph{finite} dimensional complex Hilbert space.
 We denote by $\lh$ the set of linear operators on $\hi$ and we will write $\no{L}$ for the operator norm which coincides with the largest singular value of $L\in\lh$.
 A positive operator $\varrho\in\lh$ having trace one is a \emph{density operator}, also referred to as \emph{state}, and we denote by $\sh$ the set of all states on $\hi$.